litmuschaos/v1-litmus-docs/docs/node-poweroff.md

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `node-restart` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/node-restart/experiment.yaml)
+- Ensure that the `node-poweroff` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/node-poweroff/experiment.yaml)
 - Create a Kubernetes secret named `id-rsa` where the experiment will run, where its contents will be the private SSH key for `SSH_USER` used to connect to the node that hosts the target pod in the secret field `ssh-privatekey`.
 A sample secret is shown below:

 ```yaml